keeperdao/kips/KIP-13/KIP-13.md

 created: 2022-01-22
 ```
 ## Proposal
-Buy back an amount of circulating ROOK equivalent to up to $5,000,000 and deposit it in the DAO Treasury.
+Utilize up to $5,000,000 of DAO Treasury ETH and BTC to buy back circulating ROOK and deposit it in the DAO Treasury.

 ## Background
 ### Summary